Why does Johnston & Daniel Muskoka Getaway support BRA’s?

 - The contract can specify one lake, town, or general area.

-- The contract can even specify one particular property.
+- The contract can even specifically focus on one particular property.

 While BRAs are mandatory in some Canadian provinces, in Ontario they are not.
 However, the Muskoka Getaway Team believes that BRAs eliminate uncertainty and ensure that everyone’s rights are protected.